NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Use the latest stable version of android studio.

 If you are running your own server and do not want multiple markets.
 Please set multi-market mode to false and set your server URL in the PrefGeneral.java file.

+## Commercial Use requires Paid License !

+If you're a freelance developer who use the source code to build projects for clients or you are a commercial business who use this software to run a commercial business.
+You should use it only with paid License.

+Please visit https://nearbyshops.org for more information.

 License